digivava/habitmon/product_plan.md

     * My own thoughts: Too overly complicated; I never feel motivated to deal with any sort of "learning curve" in the short-attention-span that I have when I use a smartphone.
 I've tried this app multiple times and I just never feel like dedicating any time to figuring it out, but I'm a fan of really simple apps.
 The difference between habits and dailies and to-do's is unclear, so the 3 separate menus feel like clutter.
 Avatar customization felt clunky, too many clicks, against my intuition of how I assumed the app would work.
 Menus felt organized in a completely random way.
 With mobile apps I like understanding exactly what I'm doing immediately.
 And why is it constantly loading?
 Should work offline.

-    * Criticisms from other users:
+    * Thoughts from other users:
       - "interface items take up way too much vertical space, preventing seeing more than 2 tasks a time."
       - "drop-down notifications in the app very slow and obtrusive, combined with network lagginess"
       - "have to stick with the game til level 15 before I can have fun! a good game design should hook from the get-go"